AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 How to Submit an FR-44

-You won’t actually submit an FR-44 yourself.
-Your insurance company will do it for you.
-Just let your insurance agent know you need an FR-44, and they will contact your state’s DMV for you — provided your insurance accepts drivers with FR-44s.
+Your insurance provider will submit your FR-44 on your behalf.
+Let your insurance agent know you need an FR-44, and they will contact your state’s DMV for you (provided your insurance accepts drivers who require FR-44s).

 How to Find Affordable Insurance With an FR-44